Ryagg/scifi_zone/TESTING.md

 ---

+### **Automated tests**

 Pytest was used to create automated tests.
-To ensure DRY being followed, various fixtures were created in conftest.py and added as parameters to tests where appropriate.
+To ensure DRY was being followed, various fixtures were created in conftest.py and added as parameters to tests where appropriate.
 Additionally, parametrized testing was used when possible.
+Please note that I kept the number of tests for checking that pages render as expected intentionally small.
+All my standard tests for views use the reverse function, check the status code, and ( non-parametrized) tests check that the page contains one defining element for that page.
+This single test should be more than enough to confirm that the page works as expected, while also ensuring that testing can be done quickly and efficiently, and calls to the database can be kept at a minimum.

 **Examples for @pytest.fixture in conftest.py**